ethereum/go-ethereum/docs/_dapp/custom-tracer.md

 In addition to the default opcode tracer and the built-in tracers, Geth offers the possibility to write custom code that hook to events in the EVM to process and return the data in a consumable format.
 Custom tracers can be written either in Javascript or Go.
 JS tracers are good for quick prototyping and experimentation as well as for less intensive applications.
-Go tracers are performant but require Geth to be compiled with the tracer.
+Go tracers are performant but require the tracer to be compiled together with the Geth source code.

+* TOC
+{:toc}

-## Javascript trace filters
+## Custom Javascript tracing

 Transaction traces include the complete status of the EVM at every point during the transaction execution, which can be a very large amount of data.
 Often, users are only interested in a small subset of that data.
 Javascript trace